junchangwang/BitEngine/README.md

+### How to download the bitmap files?
+You can download the compressed file of bitmap under `https://github.com/junchangwang/Bitmap-dataset.git` and extract it to the root directory of your project for use.The bitmap files are located in the "BITMAPS" folder.

 ### What is BitQ?
 BitQ is an implementation that runs bitmap queries by modifying or replacing the operators in duckdb.
 We mainly replaced the three operators: table scan, group by, and join.
 The specific implementation code can be found under `extension/debit/execution/operator`.